Nivesh24/graph-traversal-visualizer/README.md

 # Pathfinding Visualizer

 A web-based Pathfinding Visualizer built using Vanilla JavaScript, HTML, and CSS.
-The project demonstrates how different graph traversal and shortest path algorithms explore a grid and find paths between a source node and a target node.
+The project visualizes BFS, DFS, and Dijkstra's Algorithm on a grid, helping users understand graph traversal and shortest path computation through interactive animations.

 ## Features